jannisborn/covid19_ultrasound/data/README.md

 ## Add class "uninformative"
 In the current state, a user could input any image, e.g. of a house, and still receive a classification result as covid / pneumonia / healthy.
-In order to prevent this, we decided to include a fourth class called "uninformative", where we add Imagenet images and neck-ultrasound data from
+In order to prevent this, we decided to include a fourth class called "uninformative", where we add Imagenet images and neck-ultrasound data from the Kaggle Nerve Segmentation Challenge.

 Download the data [here](https://drive.google.com/open?id=1bAbCJCq-U5vIxbG0ySUKanAW_pW_z2O4) from google drive.
 It contains a folder *uniform_class_nerves* and one *uniform_class_imagenet*.